ekAI-datmh/BRIOS_NDVI_retrieval/README.md

     -   For example, to process the first 50 ROIs, set `ROI_SLICE_START = 0` and `ROI_SLICE_END = 50`.
 To process the next batch, you could set it to `ROI_SLICE_START = 50` and `ROI_SLICE_END = 100`.
     -   To process all ROIs, set `ROI_SLICE_START = 0` and `ROI_SLICE_END = None`.

+-   **Google Earth Engine Project:**
+    -   Set the Google Earth Engine project ID for authentication.
+This is required for accessing Earth Engine services.
+    -   **Only need to set in the file lst_module/ASTER_bare_emiss.py**
+    -   Example: `GEE_PROJECT = 'your-gee-project-id'`
+    -   If you don't have a project, you can create one at [Google Cloud Console](https://console.cloud.google.com/).

 ## Usage

 After configuring `main.py`, run the script from your terminal: